If you have any questions about our products and services please take a look below to see if we have answered your question.

-We are also human and sometimes make mistakes, so if you have no got what you ordered please let us know below and we will strive to make amends.
-If a product has arrived damaged we will require you attach a photo.
+We are also human and sometimes make mistakes, so if you have not got what you ordered please let us know below and we will strive to make amends.
+If a product has arrived damaged we will require you to attach a photo.

 Please read our Terms and Conditions for refunds and returns here.

 We would love to help with your wedding flowers!
 Our small team of extremely talented florists are committed to quality and customer service.